birdwyx/phpgo/README.md

 Have fun!

-## 2. Using phpgo under php-fpm mode
+# 2. Using phpgo under fast-cgi mode

+phpgo can be used under fast-cgi (php-fpm) mode, to be updated...

 # 3. Go Live